First steps for first semester students

 If you are interested in the Walk'n'Talk, please send us an email to: firstname.lastname@example.org with the following information (surname, first name, gender, hall of residence, district (e.g. Haunstetten, Lechhausen etc.), email address, telephone number, which languages do you speak, course of study).

 The certificate can be acquired by German and foreign students of all courses of study who are involved in the intercultural field.

 Participants take advantage of offers in the areas of language and communication, experience abroad, university involvement and further education with an international focus

 The CampusApp is the official app of the University of Augsburg.
-Its goal is to make everyday life on campus easier for university's students and staff.
-As a free smartphone app, it supports users with practical features such as room and person searches, a canteen menu, a news feature and a bus/tram departure display.
+Its aim is to make everyday life on campus easier for the university's students and staff.
+As a free smartphone app, it supports users with practical functions such as room and person searches, a canteen menu, a news function and a bus/tram departure display.

 To install, search for and install the "CampusApp Uni Augsburg".